-It is extremely important that you talk to an academic counselor about transferring courses to a specific College/University.
-Be sure to contact the Counselor for the School that houses your major.
-For counselor information visit www.csn.edu/schools.
+2. It is extremely important that you talk to an academic advisor about transferring courses to a specific College/University.
+Be sure to schedule an appointment with your academic advisor to discuss your transfer – use MyCoyotePLAN to make an appointment.

 3. What happens to my GPA once I transfer?

 While most CSN credits should transfer to other institutions, your grades may not.

 4. How can I get my transcripts sent to another school?